Oh deer! What should you do if your car hits a deer?

-Each year more than 42,000 deer are killed on the roads and over 400 people injured as a result of car accidents with deer.
-May and June is a peak time.
+Each year more than 42,000 deer are killed on the roads and over 400 people injured as a result of car accidents with a deer.
 Catherine Hyde of Coodes Solicitors’ Personal Injury team gives advice for drivers and explains what you should do if your car hits a deer.

 There are two times of the year when you are most likely to see a deer on the road: in May and June, when young deer branch out from breeding areas, and in the rutting season in the autumn.
 How can drivers avoid a collision and what should you do if you do hit a deer?

 Do you need Personal Injury advice?Contact our team today

 Triangular deer warning signs are there for a reason: deer are likely to be in the area and could be in the road, so be vigilant.
 Early morning – around sunrise – and from sunset to midnight are key times for deer to be out so be particularly cautious around these times.
 Drive at an appropriate speed so if you see a deer, you can react in time to slow down.

 Dip your lights if you see a deer

 If you have your full beam lights on, dip them if you see a deer.
 Bright lights could cause a deer to freeze in its path, rather than running out of the road.

 If a deer runs in front of you, it is safer to continue in your track rather than swerve to avoid it or slam on the breaks.
 Many accidents are caused by drivers swerving to avoid animals and then colliding with another vehicle.

 Are you affected by this issue?
 Do you need legal advice?Contact our team today